 Type of institution: University/Higher Education Institution

-- 40 credit points: 16 credit points of Commerce units, 24 credit points of Law units
+- 40 credit points total which include: 16 credit points of Commerce units and 24 credit points of Law units

 - Financial planning